 International Material Data System (IMDS) rejections threaten to keep your products — as well as your customer’s — from remaining market-compliant.
-With a complex system and even more complex regulatory needs, IMDS rejections can be confusing and time consuming to address.
+With a complex system and even more complex regulatory needs, common IMDS rejections can be confusing and time consuming to address.
 From using incorrect materials to building an assembly tree without the proper hierarchy, there are a multitude of reasons why your submission may be rejected.
 Knowing how to prevent these common mistakes will increase the chances of your submission’s acceptance.

 To provide consistent reporting in the automotive industry, the IMDS Steering Committee requires suppliers to follow several general rules and guidelines set forth in IMDS Recommendation 001 (REC 001).
 These rules are available in the help section of the IMDS website and they require a thorough understanding to guarantee your submitted parts and assemblies are not rejected.
 This knowledge will not only speed up your data entry and increase reporting efficiency, it will also increase customer satisfaction.